 The GSP includes a description of current and historical groundwater quality issues and provides chemical distribution and trend maps.
-The GSP identifies arsenic, chromium (total and hexavalent), iron, manganese, nitrate, and total dissolved solids as the water quality constituents of interest based on previous studies in the Subbasin (as well as boron, based on its effect on agriculture).104 The GSP states that, in general, "the quality of groundwater in the Subbasin is suitable for nearly all uses, with the exception of contamination plumes and localized, naturally-occurring and human-caused quality issues, which may affect the supply, beneficial uses, and potential management of groundwater in the Subbasin."
-105 The GSP also describes several groundwater contamination sites and plumes throughout the Subbasin including ongoing remediation efforts (most notably the former McClellan Air Force Base and Aerojet Superfund sites).106
+The GSP identifies arsenic, chromium (total and hexavalent), iron, manganese, nitrate, and total dissolved solids as the water quality constituents of interest based on previous studies in the Subbasin (as well as boron, based on its effect on agriculture).
+The GSP states that, in general, "the quality of groundwater in the Subbasin is suitable for nearly all uses, with the exception of contamination plumes and localized, naturally-occurring and human-caused quality issues, which may affect the supply, beneficial uses, and potential management of groundwater in the Subbasin."
+The GSP also describes several groundwater contamination sites and plumes throughout the Subbasin including ongoing remediation efforts (most notably the former McClellan Air Force Base and Aerojet Superfund sites).
+The GSP also describes are also described as a supply of the former McClellan Air Force Base and Aerojet Superfund sites).

-The GSP includes a description of current and historical land subsidence conditions in the Subbasin.107 The GSP also includes maps depicting the current extent, cumulative total, and annual rate of subsidence in the Subbasin.108 The GSP states that InSAR data, collected from January 2015 through October 2020, shows land subsidence ranged from a total of 0 to -0.25 feet with most of the Subbasin experiencing a maximum displacement of less than -0.05 foot and just a "small area in the western portion of the Subbasin where the subsidence is greater than -0.15 foot."109
+The GSP includes a description of current and historical land subsidence conditions in the Subbasin.
+107 The GSP also includes maps depicting the current extent, cumulative total, and annual rate of subsidence in the Subbasin.
+108 The GSP states that InSAR data, collected from January 2015 through October 2020, shows land subsidence ranged from a total of 0 to -0.25 feet with most of the Subbasin experiencing a maximum displacement of less than -0.05 foot and just a "small area in the western portion of the Subbasin where the subsidence is greater than -0.15 foot."
+109

 The GSP identifies interconnected surface water within the Subbasin.
-To determine which rivers and creeks are connected to groundwater, the GSP utilized a depth-to-groundwater map as an "initial indication of whether the rivers and creeks are interconnected or disconnected."110 The Plan states that for the "purposes of this GSP, the rivers and creeks were assumed to be interconnected when the depth to water is less than 30 feet [below ground surface (bgs)]."
-111 However, Department staff note that it is unclear why the 30 feet bgs groundwater level is a reasonable metric for identifying hydraulically connected surface water and groundwater.
+To determine which rivers and creeks are connected to groundwater, the GSP utilized a depth-to-groundwater map as an "initial indication of whether the rivers and creeks are interconnected or disconnected."
+The Plan states that for the "purposes of this GSP, the rivers and creeks were assumed to be interconnected when the depth to water is less than 30 feet [below]